Columbia Pharmaceutical Errors Attorneys

-- Illegible handwriting on prescription – Doctors are known for their sloppy handwriting, and while it is true that the quality of a doctors writing is often joked about, the reality is much darker.
-A study conducted by the National Academies of Science’s Institute of Medicine found that over 1.5 million Americans are injured each year and approximately 7,000 deaths could be attributed to bad handwriting.
-Clearly scribbled prescriptions are no laughing matter.
-Sloppy handwriting can lead to a multitude of detrimental outcomes: incorrect dosage, improper drug administration, and even the prescription of the wrong drug entirely.
-Physicians can be held liable for medical mistakes that result from bad handwriting, and if you feel you have suffered as a result of a doctors handwriting you should contact an attorney as soon as possible as you may be entitled to compensation.
+Sloppy handwriting can be dangerous or even deadly, especially if the patient suffers from incorrect dosage, improper drug administration, or the prescription of the wrong drug entirely.
+Physicians can be held liable for medical mistakes that result from sloppy writing, and if you feel you have suffered as a result of a doctors handwriting, you should contact an attorney as soon as possible as you may be entitled to compensation.

-- Incorrect dosage – Another all too common pharmacy error is that during the filing of a prescription the pharmacist do so with the wrong strength dosage.
-For instance, a doctor may order .20 milligrams of a medication for the patient, but the dosage that the pharmacist actually fills totals 20 milligrams, which is 100 times more than the doctor originally prescribed.
-This is one of the largest risks that can often result in hospitalization and even death.
+Incorrect dosage – Another all too common pharmacy error is that during the filing of a prescription, the pharmacist does so with the wrong strength dosage.
+For instance, a doctor may order .20 milligrams of a medication for the patient, but the dosage that the pharmacist fills totals 20 milligrams, which is 100 times more than the doctor originally prescribed.
+This is one of the most significant risks that can often result in hospitalization and even death.
 High-level errors such as these result in some of the most severe complications for patients, but are often difficult to detect.
-Many people rely on a pharmacist to do their job correctly, but there is really no way to know if the prescription was filled correctly.
-If you or a loved one have concerns that your medication was issued at an incorrect strength you should contact your doctor immediately and ask them to confirm the strength of your recommended dosage in relation to the strength of the medication that was issued to you.

-- Failure to chart patient medical history – Often doctors are required to keep meticulous records for each and every patient in their care.
-Without good record keeping, there is the potential for doctors to overlook important information that could lead to any number of inappropriate medical treatment.
-One of the most common types of these errors is failing to record that a patient is currently taking certain medications that could potentially conflict with newly prescribed medications, and could potentially lead to harmful drug interactions.
-As medical records transition from a paper to an electronic format or from one party to another, there is always room for error.
+Failure to chart patient medical history – Often, doctors are required to keep meticulous records for every patient in their care.
+Without proper record keeping, there is the potential for doctors to overlook vital information that could lead to any number of inappropriate medical treatment.
+One of the most common types of these errors is failing to record that a patient is currently taking certain medications that could potentially conflict with newly prescribed medications, and could possibly lead to harmful drug interactions.
 If you believe that you or a loved one has suffered an injury due to a mistake or an inadequate charting of your medical records you should speak to an attorney as soon as possible, as you may be entitled to some form of compensation.

-- Missing information about allergy sensitivities – A drug allergy occurs when the immune system negatively reacts to the presence of a certain type of medication.
+Missing information about allergy sensitivities – A drug allergy occurs when the immune system negatively reacts to the presence of a specific type of medication.
 Any Number of prescription drugs have the potential to result in a drug allergy.
-The most common signs of an allergic reaction to a drug are the presence of hives and a fever.
+The most common signs of an allergic reaction to a drug are the presence of hives and fever.
 However, there is the potential for a drug allergy to result in far worse.
 Two of the worst possible results of a drug allergy include anaphylaxis and Stevens-Johnson Syndrome.
-Pharmacies should generally have on record any medications that the patient is known to be allergic to, and in the event that they overlook this information and their negligence results in harm or injury to you then you may be entitled to compensation.
+Pharmacies should generally have on record any medications that the patient is known to be allergic to, and if they overlook this information and their negligence results in harm or injury to you, then you may be entitled to compensation.

-- Mislabeling Instruction Errors – Mislabeling instruction errors occur when the proper medication is issued, but the instructions associated with the medication are incorrect.
-This can result in the general misuse of a medication that causes the patient to inadvertently harm themselves by taking the medication in a manner that it was not designed to be taken in.
-Mistakes like this often included cases such as the incorrect frequency to take the medication (too little or too often), how much of the medication to take at a time, what not to do while taking the medication, and even the types of side effects that may result by taking the medication.
+Mislabeling Instruction Errors – Mislabeling instruction errors occur when the proper medication is issued, but the instructions associated with the drug are incorrect.
+This can result in the general misuse of a medication that causes the patient to inadvertently harm themselves by taking the drug in a manner that it was not designed to be taken in.
+Mistakes like this often included cases such as the incorrect frequency to take the medication (too little or too often), how much of the medicine to take at a time, what not to do while taking the drug, and even the types of side effects that may result by taking it.